Prodigy-Hacking/ProdigyMathGameHacking/README.md

 # Prodigy Math Game Hacks

+# Attention
+## Prodigy, as we hoped, is now fighting back.
+They have created more anti-cheats.
+Most hacks may not be accessible.
+Any questions can be answered at our [Discord](https://discord.gg/9cKMgMv)

 # **Important Announcement**

 `PIXI.game` has been removed, and it is replaced by `Phaser.GAMES[0]`.
 We have changed everything for your convenience.